Incantium/Scriptable-Events/README.md

 The [event truck](API~/EventTruck.md) is a **request** event channel.
 This kind of event channel can be used to request a value from one (or multiple) other receivers.

+This package includes three different event truck abstractions and multiple implementations.
+These are:

 - A single-typed event truck.
 This event truck can be used to request one value from another script(s).
 This package includes pre-build implementations for boolean, integer, float, double, [Vector2](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Vector2.html),